-All manufacture of telavancin active pharmaceutical ingredient (API) and drug product is now our collaboration partner's responsibility.
-For the foreseeable future, we anticipate that our collaboration partner may rely on a single source of supply of telavancin API and a single source of supply of telavancin drug product.
-If, for any reason, these third parties are unable or unwilling to perform, or if their performance does not meet regulatory requirements, including maintaining current good manufacturing practice (cGMP) compliance, our collaboration partner may not be able to locate alternative manufacturers, enter into favorable agreements with them or obtain sufficient quantities of API and drug product in a timely manner.
-Any inability to acquire sufficient quantities of

-API and drug product in a timely manner from current or future sources could adversely affect the commercialization of telavancin and could cause the price of our securities to fall.
+Our collaboration partner currently relies on a single source of supply of telavancin API and a single source of supply of telavancin drug product.
+If, for any reason, these third parties are unable or unwilling to perform, or if their performance does not meet regulatory requirements, including maintaining current good manufacturing practice (cGMP) compliance, our collaboration partner may not be able to locate alternative manufacturers, enter into acceptable agreements with them or obtain sufficient quantities of API and drug product in a timely manner.
+Any inability to acquire sufficient quantities of API and drug product in a timely manner from current or future sources could adversely affect the commercialization of telavancin and could cause the price of our securities to fall.

-During an inspection of our collaboration partner's supplier for telavancin drug product in the first half of 2011, the FDA noted deficiencies, not specifically related to the manufacture of telavancin drug product, with the supplier's production and quality systems.
+The current supplier of telavancin drug product was inspected by U.S. and foreign regulatory authorities in 2011, and cGMP deficiencies were noted, not specifically related to the manufacture of telavancin drug product, with the supplier's production and quality systems.
 We believe, based on communications with our collaboration partner, that the telavancin drug product manufactured to date by the supplier will not be affected and will remain available for sale in the United States.
 However, additional telavancin drug product will need to be manufactured to meet longer-term United States demand as well as demand from foreign countries where telavancin is or may be approved for use in the future.
-We are unable to predict the amount of time it will take for the supplier and the FDA to resolve the Good Manufacturing Practice compliance issues, during which time production could be delayed.
-Although our collaboration partner may begin the process of identifying and qualifying an alternative manufacturer for telavancin, this process will likely take a significant amount of time.
-If the current supplier is unable to manufacture of telavancin on a timely basis, the commercialization of telavancin will be adversely affected, our business will be harmed and the price of securities could fall.
+We are unable to predict the amount of time it will take for the supplier and the U.S. and foreign regulatory authorities to resolve the Good Manufacturing Practice compliance issues, during which time production could be delayed.
+In addition, in August 2011 the current supplier of telavancin drug product announced its intention to transition out of the contract manufacturing services business over the next several years.
+Identifying and qualifying an alternative manufacture for telavancin drug product will likely take a significant amount of time.
+We have been advised by our collaboration partner that no telavancin in sufficient quantities in the near future, and if supplemental or alternative commercial manufacture of telavancin drug product cannot be arranged on a timely basis, the commercial introduction of telavancin in the E.U. and Canada will be materially delayed, the commercialization of telavancin in the U.S. may be adversely affected, our business will be harmed and the price of our securities could fall.